havatv/qgismultidistancebufferplugin/help/source/index.rst

    :width: 200

 *Segments to approximate* (new in version 2.0)
-  The user has to specify the number of segments to use for a quarter circle.
+  The user specifies the number of segments to use for a quarter circle.

   .. |seg2| image:: illustrations/segments2.png